-(iii) Suitable canvas or leather gloves shall be provided by employers for operators of pneumatic tools and/or punch and shearing machines and suitable gloves or pads for such other work as the foreman and employee may agree.
+(iii) Suitable canvas or leather gloves shall be provided by employers for operators of pneumatic tools and/or punch and shearing machine and suitable gloves or pads for such other work as the foreman and employee may agree.

-In case of disagreement between the foreman and workman, the workman or a shop steward on his behalf shall be in case of disagreement between the foreman and workman, the workman of a snop steward on his behalf shalf be entitled, within 24 hours, to ask for a decision on the workman's claim by the employer's industrial officer (if there be one) or otherwise by the employer or the executive officer responsible for the management or superintendence of the plant concerned.
+In case of disagreement between the foreman and workman, the workman or a shop steward on his behalf shall be entitled, within 24 hours, to ask for a decision on the workman's claim by the employer's industrial officer (if there be one) or otherwise by the employer or the executive officer responsible for the management or superintendence of the plant concerned.
 In such case a decision shall be given on the workman's claim within 48 hours of its being asked for (unless that time expires on a non-working day, in which case it shall be given during the next working day), or else the said equipment shall be provided.